SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Abstract

 \section{Abstract}

 We explore the task of zero-shot semantic segmentation of 3D shapes by using large-scale off-the-shelf 2D image recognition models.
 Surprisingly, we find that modern zero-shot 2D object detectors are better suited for this task than contemporary text/image similarity predictors or even zero-shot 2D segmentation networks.
 Our key finding is that it is possible to extract accurate 3D segmentation maps from multi-view bounding box predictions by using the topological properties of the underlying surface.
-For this, we develop the \methodfullname\ (\methodname) algorithm and evaluate it on two challenging benchmarks: FAUST and ShapeNetPart.
-On these datasets, \methodname\ achieves state-of-the-art performance and outperforms prior work by at least 22\% on average in terms of mIoU.
+For this, we develop the \methodfullname\ (\methodname) algorithm and evaluate it on ShapeNetPart and our proposed FAUST benchmarks. \methodname\ achieves state-of-the-art performance and outperforms a baseline algorithm by 1.3\% and 4\% average mIoU on the FAUST coarse and fine-grained benchmarks, respectively, and by 5.2\% average mIoU on the ShapeNetPart benchmark.
 Our source code and data will be publicly released.
 Project webpage: \projecturl.